seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **KING HENRY V**
 No; 'tis hereafter to know, but now to promise: do
 but now promise, Kate, you will endeavour for your
-French part of such a boy; and for my English moiety
+French part of such a boy; How answer
-take the word of a king and a bachelor.
-How answer
 you, la plus belle Katharine du monde, mon tres cher
 et devin deesse?